A man in a suit with a red patterned tie is smiling at the camera against a white background.

 Oliver was called to the Bar in 2018 and undertook pupillage under the supervision of Michael Jones.
 He joined Cobden House Chambers as a tenant in November 2022.

-Oliver will undertake work on a Conditional Fee Agreement where appropriate.
-He is happy to discuss matters in advance of formal instructions.
+He will undertake work on a Conditional Fee Agreement where appropriate and is happy to discuss matters in advance of formal instructions.

 Expertise